spacetelescope/webbpsf/docsource/intro.rst

 Most controls should be self-explanatory, so feel free to experiment.
 Detailed instructions on the GUI are available :ref:`here <gui>`.

+WebbPSF can save a detailed log of its calculations and results.
+This will by default be shown on screen but can also be saved to disk.

+>>> webbpsf.setup_logging(filename='my_log_file.txt')

+Log settings are persistent between sessions, so you can just set this once the very first time you start WebbPSF and logging will be enabled thereafter until you explicitly change it.

+*Now, onward to the installation instructions...*

 ------